Creatiwity/witycms-doc/build_theme.md

 ### Images

 **img** folder contain all the assets you need to customize your theme.
-For example, you can replace the logo of the default "grafx" theme by your logo (keep the same filename if you want to avoid editing the index.html file too).
+For example, you can replace the logo of the default "**grafx**" theme by your logo (keep the same filename if you want to avoid editing the **index.html** file too).

 ```html
 <header class="theme-header">